augustine0890/backend-blockchain-roadmap/learn-go/grpc/note.md

 - __Server Sent Eventing__: the server sends messages to the client once the initial connection has been set up by the client.
 - __gRPC__
   - The idea behind gRPC is to enable developers to use RPC-like communications over HTTP/2 while have a single client library.
+- Efficient for inter-process communication
+- Code-generation of client and server stubs with strong types.
+- Cons:
+  - Most web browsers support is limited.
+  - Changing the service definition might require rework and regeneration of code.
 ## Protocol Buffer Data Format
 - Protocol Buffers are a data format, much like JSON or XML in the sense that they store structured data which can be serialized or deserialized.
 - Smaller than XML or JSON.